Greece Moments Greece Moments

 Oldschool bus from Astypalea

-Driving a taxi on Astypalea
+Taking a taxi on Astypalea

-#5 What to see in Astypalea
+#5 What to See in Astypalea

-• Main town Chora with Kastro
+• Main town Chora with the Kastro

 • Windmills of Astypalea